realm/SwiftCov/README.md

 # SwiftCov

-Super early tool (read: not working) to generate test code coverage information for Swift.
+A tool to generate test code coverage information for Swift.

 ## Installation